happyapplehorse/gptui/docs/blog/posts/monochrome.md

 draft: false
 date: 2023-12-24
 categories:
+  - DevLog
   - RoadMap
 authors:
   - happyapplehorse
 ---

 ![gptui-monochrome](https://github.com/happyapplehorse/happyapplehorse-assets/blob/main/gptui/gptui_monochrome.jpeg)

 I've long longed to incorporate a monochrome mode into GPTUI, similar to those vintage single-color green fluorescent monitors.
 I find this style not only retro but also futuristic, adding an incredibly cool aesthetic.

-Today, I'm thrilled to announce that this feature has finally been integrated into GPTUI with the release of version 0.4.0.
+Today, I'm thrilled to announce that this feature has finally been integrated into GPTUI with the release of v0.4.0.
 Initially, my ambition was to enable support for user-customizable themes.
 However, I quickly realized that the task was more complex than I had imagined.
 It wasn't just about altering dynamic display content; I also had to modify existing page layouts.
 Achieving comprehensive theme settings for all elements via a configuration file proved to be quite intricate.
 As a result, for the time being, we've only implemented